Anthrax (American band): Tours, live albums and upcoming twelfth studio album (2018–present)

+After years of false starts and stops, Anthrax entered the studio in the spring of 2023 to begin recording their twelfth studio album.
+Frontman Joey Belladonna began recording his vocals on November 5, 2023, and production of the album continued within another two years.
+Although Bello had stated the album would be in the fall of 2025, it was left unfinished by the middle of the year, with drummer Charlie Benante revealing that the band had thrown "out a bunch of old tunes and made some new ones that destroy the older ones", and Belladonna claiming he had "maybe two or three more" songs left to record.
+Bello confirmed in July 2025 that the album was in the mixing stages, and Benante announced the same month that a new Anthrax song will be released before the end of the year.

+On March 28, 2024, it was announced that original Anthrax bassist Dan Lilker would be performing with the band for the first time in 40 years on their spring 2024 tour dates by filling in for Bello, who was unable to perform due to "personal reasons".

+Anthrax co-headlined a European tour with Kreator in November and December 2024, with Testament as the opening act.
+Along with Metallica, Slayer, Pantera, Alice in Chains and Mastodon, the band served as one of the opening acts of Black Sabbath's one-off reunion show at Villa Park on July 5, 2025.
+This gig marked the first time in nearly fifteen years, since the "Big Four" concert series, that Anthrax had shared the stage together with both Metallica and Slayer.
+In support of their upcoming twelfth studio album, the band (along with Megadeth) will open for Iron Maiden on the North American leg of their Run for Your Lives World Tour in the fall of 2026.

-Ex-members controversies
+Ex-members incidents

 In 2012, Anthrax and former vocalist Dan Nelson reached an undisclosed settlement after the vocalist was fired during a 2009 tour.

-In October 2014, ex-vocalist Neil Turbin slammed guitarist Scott Ian for "fabricating lies" about his split with the band in 1984 to "draw attention" to Ian's autobiography.
+In October 2014, ex-vocalist Neil Turbin accused guitarist Scott Ian of "fabricating lies" about his split with the band in 1984 to "draw attention" to Ian's autobiography.

 In October 2015, former guitarist Dan Spitz took issue with a 2004 Guitar.com article (since offline) which suggested that the band's drummer, Charlie Benante, was responsible for laying down lead guitar on many of the group's classic songs.

 In a 2016 interview with Metal Voice, and again in a video that he uploaded to YouTube in December 2020, former guitarist Greg Walls claimed that he had contributed to the writing of the songs on the band's first album, Fistful of Metal, specifically claiming to have written all the music to "Metal Thrashing Mad" and the majority of "Panic" but the band copyrighted the songs without his credit.
 In the same videos, Walls also claimed that he told Scott to drop the name "Rosenfeld" and simply go by "Scott Ian".